National Committee for a Free Germany: Combat Units and guerrillas of the NKFD

 Although the attempt to create a partisan movement had failed, an independent NKFD group emerged in Cologne and was involved in some of the underground activity in over the fall and winter of 1944-1945.
 A few hundred German POWs in the United States and Britain, some of whom had joined the Freies Deutschland movement, helped the Western Allies organize several guerrilla and counter-guerrilla bands trained for parachute deployment in the Alps.
 One such operation, codenamed "Homespun," was broken up by the Sicherheitspolizei in April 1945.
 Apparently, Western and Southern Germany were more suitable for partisan activities than East Prussia.

 Despite the "crisis", the NKFD continued operating and the volunteers kept joining the Kampfgruppen.
-As the Red Army stepped on German soil, the significance of the NKFD as a means to demonstrate the support of its invasion among the Germans had grown; the failure of the guerrilla warfare determined the Kampfgruppen being used for such activities as commando assault since these had a practical use for the Red Army as a means to harass and divert the Wehrmacht and did not require popular support at the same time, and Hitler warned about the danger of the NKFD commandos in his final address to the Ostheer on 15 April 1945.
+As the Red Army stepped on German soil, the significance of the NKFD as a means to demonstrate the support of its invasion among the Germans had grown; the failure of the guerrilla warfare determined the Kampfgruppen being used for such activities such as commando operations, since these had a practical use for the Red Army as a means to harass and divert the Wehrmacht and did not require popular support at the same time.
+Hitler warned about the danger of the NKFD commandos in his final address to the Ostheer on 15 April 1945.
 Neither the KPD nor the BDO were enthusiastic about such forms of combat, but both factions of the NKFD leadership had lost their influence on the Soviet leadership by Spring 1945.